More options than you think. No pressure. Just guidance.

 Wearable keepsakes: pendants, rings, and bracelets to keep them close.

 Veterans earned burial benefits through their service.
-Every eligible veteran is entitled to placement at a VA national cemetery with full military honors, at no cost.
+Every eligible veteran is entitled to placement at a VA national cemetery with full military honors, at no cost to the family.

 But accessing those benefits isn't always simple.
 The VA has specific requirements, paperwork, and timelines.
-Coordinating with the cemetery, arranging military honors, and navigating the system while grieving can be overwhelming.
+Coordinating with the cemetery, arranging military honors, and navigating the process while grieving can feel overwhelming.

-That's why we created Earned Honor, a dedicated service to help families claim what their veteran deserves.
+That's why we created Earned Honor: a dedicated service to help families claim what their veteran deserves.
+We handle the coordination, the scheduling, the paperwork.
+We're there on the day of the service.
+From start to finish.

 Ceramic, wood, metal, and glass options ranging from traditional to contemporary.
 Made to be displayed.